MarketplaceUX/mow/strategy/index.md

 In all of these situations, the final outcome -- the launched feature, the A+ term paper, and the specific tasks you complete today -- very often differ from what the structrual tool indicated.
 The structural tool simply helped you organize a space in which you could tackle the problem and think it through.

 But don't worry.
-You'll get to see "design" soon as we move into Concept and Design.
+You'll get to see "design" soon as we move into Concept and Design!
 &nbsp;
 <br/>
 &nbsp;